 The historic fishing village of Estepona draws in thousands of visitors every year.
-It’s easily one of the most beautiful coastal towns near Málaga and is relatively flat compared to other villages in the province, making it the perfect destination for tourists with disabilities too.
-There are a lot of things to do in Estepona, both in the old town and wider afield, so whether you choose to visit in the peak summer period or in the off season you certainly won’t fall short of activities and points of interest to add to your itinerary.
+It’s easily one of the most beautiful coastal towns near Malaga.
+It’s also relatively flat compared to other villages in the province, making it the perfect destination for tourists with disabilities.
+There are a lot of things to do in Estepona, both in the old town and wider afield.
+Whether you choose to visit in the peak summer period or in the off season, you certainly won’t fall short of activities and points of interest to add to your itinerary.

 With a history involving the Phoenicians, Romans, and Moors, Estepona is one of the best places to visit along the Costa del Sol.
 Spending 2 days in Estepona will be enough to see all of the town’s main attractions, but you may want to spend a few more days here so that you can take full advantage of the beaches too.
 There are also some incredible day trips from Estepona worth looking into if you have some spare time on your hands and have rented a vehicle.

-The majority of the most popular Estepona attractions are located in the old town and are very easy to walk between.
+The majority of the main Estepona attractions are located in the old town and are very easy to walk between.
 Outside of the old town is where you’ll find the beaches, promenade, and marina which are all worth visiting as well.
-Here are some of the best things to do in Estepona that will help you get a better feel for this coastal town.
+There are a lot of things to do in Estepona for people of all interests, but walking around its old town might turn out to be the biggest highlight for you.

 Plaza de las Flores